Lattice QCD Determination of the Collins-Soper Kernel in the Continuum and Physical Mass Limits: Lattice Simulation and Result

 Fig.~\ref{fig:uNLO C} compares the results of $b_\perp$-unexpanded NLO (uNLO) matching kernel with the conventional NLO results~\cite{Deng:2022gzi}.
 A significant discrepancy is observed at small $b_\perp$, which diminishes as $b_\perp$ increases.
 The uNLO treatment improves the systematics in the small-$b_\perp$ region and helps suppress unphysical imaginary parts in the extracted CS kernel.
 This improvement stems from avoiding the fixed-order expansion in $b_\perp$, which implicitly assumes the hierarchy $1/b_\perp \gg P^z$ and is not strictly valid in typical lattice kinematics.
 Retaining the full $b_\perp$ dependence preserves a more faithful analytic continuation between coordinate and momentum space, leading to a more stable CS kernel extraction and better perturbative behavior in the nonperturbative regime.

-Based on Eq.(\ref{cs kernel of ratio}), we extract the CS kernel from the renormalized quasi-TMDWFs using the $b_{\perp}$-unexpanded matching kernel at different hadron momenta.
+Based on Eq.~\eqref{cs kernel of ratio}, we extract the CS kernel from the renormalized quasi-TMDWFs using the $b_{\perp}$-unexpanded matching kernel at different hadron momenta.
 As illustrated by the data points with uncertainties in Fig.~\ref{fig:CS kernel examples}, we obtain $K(b_{\perp}, \mu; x, P_1^z, P_2^z)$ from ratios formed at various large-momentum pairs $(P_1^z, P_2^z)$, and then perform an infinite-momentum extrapolation using

+which is motivated by factorization analysis of the TMDWF in Eq.~\eqref{factorizaton of quasi-TMDWFs}.
+The coefficient $A(b_\perp,\mu;x,a,m_\pi)$ parametrizes next-to-leading power effects, which can be numerically enhanced at the endpoint regions in $x$.

-which is motivated by the power corrections of the physical TMDWF.
-The term $A(x, b_\perp, \mu)$ encodes higher-power effects that are enhanced near the endpoints of $x$.
-One can see from Fig.~\ref{fig:CS kernel examples} that, the ratios from different momentum pairs are mutually consistent, indicating that the chosen momenta are sufficiently large to suppress higher-power contributions.
-Following Eq.(\ref{cs kernel for extrapolation}), we carry out the extrapolation in the medial region $x\in[0.3, ~0.7]$, where the power corrections are minimized, and obtain the leading-power CS kernel $K(b_{\perp}, \mu)$.
-The resulting band is shown in gray in Fig.~\ref{fig:CS kernel examples}.
+The extractions of $K(b_{\perp},\mu;a,m_{\pi})$ in the infinite-momentum limit are shown in Fig.~\ref{fig:CS kernel examples}.
+We find that the results obtained from different momentum pairs are mutually consistent, indicating that the chosen hadron momenta are sufficiently large and that residual higher-power contributions are well suppressed.
+Based on Eq.~(\ref{cs kernel for extrapolation}), we therefore perform the infinite-momentum extrapolation in the intermediate-$x$ window, $x\in[0.3,0.7]$, where power corrections are expected to be minimized.
+The resulting leading power CS kernel $K(b_\perp, \mu;a,m_\pi)$ are presented as the gray band in Fig.~\ref{fig:CS kernel examples}.

 Following the procedure outlined above, we extract the CS kernel on the ensembles with different lattice spacings and pion masses, as shown in Fig.~\ref{fig:CS kernel real and imag part}.
 The real part of the CS kernels, illustrated in the left panel, exhibit remarkable consistency across the five ensembles, indicating that the discretization effects and mass corrections have been well controlled.